-The sensors integrated in these platforms are selected based on specific control requirements, as different sensors offer distinct advantages and limitations [56].
+The sensors integrated in these platforms are selected based on specific control requirements, as different sensors offer distinct advantages and limitations [57].
 Force sensors are typically integrated within the struts in a collocated arrangement with actuators to enhance control robustness.
-Stewart platforms incorporating force sensors are frequently utilized for vibration isolation [114, 133] and active damping applications [4, 48], as exemplified in Figure 3.2c.
+Stewart platforms incorporating force sensors are frequently used for vibration isolation [115, 134] and active damping applications [4, 49], as exemplified in Figure 3.2c.

 Inertial sensors (accelerometers and geophones) are commonly employed in vibration isolation applications [19, 22].
-These sensors are predominantly aligned with the struts [56, 72, 83, 139, 142, 161], although they may also be fixed to the top platform [150].
+These sensors are predominantly aligned with the struts [57, 73, 84, 140, 143, 162], although they may also be fixed to the top platform [151].

-For high-precision positioning applications, various displacement sensors are implemented, including LVDTs [77, 83, 141, 142], capacitive sensors [143, 144], eddy current sensors [19, 47], and strain gauges [37].
-Notably, some designs incorporate external sensing methodologies rather than integrating sensors within the struts [19, 83, 144].
-A recent design [99], although not strictly speaking a Stewart platform, has demonstrated the use of 3-phase rotary motors with rotary encoders for achieving long-stroke and highly repeatable positioning, as illustrated in Figure 3.3d.
+For high-precision positioning applications, various displacement sensors are implemented, including LVDTs [78, 84, 142, 143], capacitive sensors [144, 145], eddy current sensors [19, 48], and strain gauges [38].
+Notably, some designs incorporate external sensing methodologies rather than integrating sensors within the struts [19, 84, 145].
+A recent design [100], although not strictly speaking a Stewart platform, has demonstrated the use of 3-phase rotary motors with rotary encoders for achieving long-stroke and highly repeatable positioning, as illustrated in Figure 3.3d.